DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 For (a), (b), and (c), see https://drive.google.com/drive/folders/10GJ5hX0BQupwqv1WMtitarsEuEE_Y-vV?usp=sharing; for (d), see https://github.com/Centre-for-Hardware-Security/asap7_reference_design.
 More details on which item/artifact to use how are described throughout this README.

-Few notes on the branches in this repository -- these are non-essential remarks and can be skipped.
+Few non-essential notes on the branches in this repository -- feel free to skip ahead.
 The `main` branch of this repository contains a revised standalone version of the framework, which is tailored to be run locally and up-to-date.
 That branch is the one you want.
 Consider the branch `gh_backend` as FYI only.
-That branch contains the full framework, including the backend's web interface used during the contest itself, although again in some tailored version meant to be run locally (by participants during the contest).
+That branch contains the full framework, including the backend's web interface used during the contest itself, although again in some tailored version meant to be run locally.
 Not all latest edits are reflected in that branch.

 ## Requirements